Welcome to Graduate Dental Programs!

 PGY-1 Programs are one-year in length and are attended directly out of dental school.
 There are two program types: Advanced Education in General Dentistry (AEGD) programs which are based in Navy Dental Clinics, and the General Practice Residency (GPR) programs, which are hospital based programs.
 AEGD programs are located in San Diego, CA, Bethesda, MD, Great Lakes, IL, Norfolk, VA, Camp Pendleton, CA, and Camp Lejeune, NC.
 GPRs are located in San Diego, CA, Bethesda, MD, Portsmouth, VA, and Camp Pendleton, CA. Applications are due by 01 November 2017.
 The PGY-1 Selection Board will meet in late November and results should be released by early December.
 For more information on the PGY-1 programs please go to the following websites:

-All interested and eligible Navy Dental Officers are encouraged to apply to the Clinical Informatics FY18 Duty Under Instruction (DUINS) Selection Board for this training opportunity sponsored by the Navy Medical Department.
-The recently released BUMEDNOTE 1520 contains the application guidance.
-Applications are due by 29 September 2017.
-The DUINS Selection Board will meet in early October and results should be released by the end of October.
+All eligible Navy Dental Officers are encouraged to apply to the annual Duty Under Instruction (DUINS) Selection Board for their choice of training opportunity sponsored by the Navy Medical Department.
+BUMEDNOTE 1520 that contains the application guidance is usually issued in February.
+Applications are due by 1 May 2018.
+The DUINS Selection Board meets in June and results are usually released by early July.

-Please click below to review the applicable forms for the Clinical Informatics and PGY-1 applications:
+Please click below to review BUMEDNOTE 1520 for FY19 and applicable forms for the FY19 DUINS application:

 The Navy traditionally trains in the following specialties: